cncf/mentoring/communitybridge/README.md

 The stipend is $5500 per student/cycle.
 Please check out the [guidelines](https://docs.linuxfoundation.org/display/DOCS/Get+Reimbursed) on how to be paid.

+### Mentee selection process

+Mentors are responsible for selecting and matching mentees to their projects.

+Mentee candidates are required to provide cover letters while applying, so mentors may review them.
+In addition, mentors may also interview the candidates to understand their level of qualification before making the final decision.

 ### Participating projects:

 - [Kubernetes](https://people.communitybridge.org/project/2d438b9a-c539-46d0-9eed-c6ee4404c88a)